ory/sdk/clients/client/dart/doc/FrontendApi.md

 import 'package:ory_client/api.dart';

 final api = OryClient().getFrontendApi();
-final int perPage = 789; // int | Items per Page  This is the number of items per page. final int page = 789; // int | Pagination Page  This value is currently an integer, but it is not sequential.
+final int perPage = 789; // int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. final int page = 789; // int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist. final String xSessionToken = xSessionToken_example; // String | Set the Session Token when calling from non-browser clients.
+And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header. final int pageSize = 789; // int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String pageToken = pageToken_example; // String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String xSessionToken = xSessionToken_example; // String | Set the Session Token when calling from non-browser clients.
 A session token has a format of `MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj`. final String cookie = cookie_example; // String | Set the Cookie Header.
 This is especially useful when calling this endpoint from a server-side application.
 In that scenario you must include the HTTP Cookie Header which originally was included in the request to your server.
 An example of a session in the HTTP Cookie Header is: `ory_kratos_session=a19iOVAbdzdgl70Rq1QZmrKmcjDtdsviCTZx7m9a9yHIUS8Wa9T7hvqyGTsLHi6Qifn2WUfpAKx9DWp0SJGleIn9vh2YF4A16id93kXFTgIgmwIOvbVAScyrx7yVl6bPZnCx27ec4WQDtaTewC1CpgudeDV2jQQnSaCP6ny3xa8qLH-QUgYqdQuoA_LF1phxgRCUfIrCLQOkolX5nv3ze_f==`.
 It is ok if more than one cookie are included here as all other cookies will be ignored.

 try {
-    final response = api.listMySessions(perPage, page, xSessionToken, cookie);
+    final response = api.listMySessions(perPage, page, pageSize, pageToken, xSessionToken, cookie);
     print(response);
 } catch on DioError (e) {
     print('Exception when calling FrontendApi->listMySessions: $e\n');